codex-team/stimagebot/README.md

 # @stimagebot

-Get a link to image for any Telegram sticker.
+Get a link to image for Telegram sticker.

 [![](assets/example.gif)](//t.me/stimagebot)